Join NEW YORK's

 My father served 4 years in the Marines and 32 years in the Coast Guard.
 My husband served from 1989-2001 in the Army and re-enlisted in the Army Guard Reserve since 2017.
 Our son is currently serving in the Air Force.
 Doing this run is my way of honoring the service of those who have paid the ultimate price, and their family members.
 I love running races with my flag for Team RWB, the conversations it starts with people really get them thinking about our service men and women.
 It is an honor to be a part of the team, running along side some amazing people wanting to Honor our Fallen Heroes.

 I’m a civilian who’s been running for myself for several years until I heard about NYRFTF.
 I’m so honored to run for the fallen soldiers who gave so much.
-This is my third year as a core runner and I am proud to be part of the team.
+This is my fourth year as a core runner and I am proud to be part of the team.

 I live in a small town in upstate New York.
 I currently work for NYS at a Center for Intensive Treatment as I pursue my degree in criminal justice to become a NYS parole